suninthesky/parenting-moments/prompts.md

 ## 15 (context `/vue-version`)
 Build phase 1 of the Development Roadmap from the README.md.
 Make the most of the capabilities of Phaser.js.

+## 16 (context `/htmx-version`)
+Build Phase 4 of the Development Roadmap from the README.md.
+Ensure code quality and refactor things needed.
+You can skip the tutorial and achievement system for now, and focus more on quality scenarios that build parenting capabilities informed by evidence-based guidance.
+Optimise the UI/UX for a mobile device.

+## 17 (context `/htmx-version`)
+You've introduced breaking changes, the initial scenario is not loaded - resolve this and ensure the user can successfully complete at least three scenarios in a row.
+To verify this write some automated tests - consider using Playwright for end-to-end tests (or another best practice tool but provide a reason if choosing something else).

+## 18 (context `/htmx-version`)
+The third scenario in scenarios.js is not consistent with the others an causing an error - update it.
+Also combine social, emotional and learning impact attributes into a single attribute about 'social and emotional learning'.
+Be sure to update the server and client files accordingly.
+Finally add several more scenarios.